UEFA Euro 1992 final

-The UEFA Euro 1992 Final was the final match of Euro 1992, the ninth European Football Championship, UEFA's top football competition for national teams.
-The match was played at the Nya Ullevi in Gothenburg, Sweden, on 26 June 1992 and was contested by Denmark and Germany.
-Denmark qualified for the finals ten days before they commenced after Yugoslavia were ejected by UEFA as a result of the breakup of the country.
-They faced England, Sweden and France in the group stage before a penalty shoot-out victory over the Netherlands in the semi-final saw them progress to their first European Championship final.
-Germany were placed in UEFA Euro 1984 Group 2 where they played the Commonwealth of Independent States (CIS), Scotland and the Netherlands, before defeating Sweden in the semi-final.
+The UEFA Euro 1992 final was the final match of UEFA Euro 1992, the ninth European Championship, UEFA's top football competition for national teams.
+The match was played at the Nya Ullevi in Gothenburg, Sweden, on 26 June 1992, and was contested between Denmark and Germany.
+Denmark reached the final despite officially qualifying for the tournament ten days before it commenced, following Yugoslavia's ejection by UEFA as a result of the breakup of the country.

+En route to the final, Denmark faced England, Sweden and France in the group stage, finishing second, before a penalty shoot-out victory over the Netherlands in the semi-finals saw them progress to their first European Championship final.
+Meanwhile, Germany finished second in Group 2, played alongside the CIS, Scotland and the Netherlands, before defeating 3–2 Sweden in the semi-finals.

-The final took place in front of 37,800 people and was refereed by Bruno Galler from Switzerland.
-Germany made the stronger start with Denmark goalkeeper Peter Schmeichel saving from both Stefan Reuter and Guido Buchwald.
-In the 18th minute, Flemming Povlsen passed to John Jensen on the edge of the Germany penalty area who shot past Germany goalkeeper Bodo Illgner to give Denmark a 1–0 lead.
-Schmeichel then made several further saves to keep the score at 1–0 at half-time.
-With twelve minutes of the match remaining, a clearance from Thomas Helmer was headed by Claus Christiansen to Kim Vilfort who struck a left-footed shot off the bottom of the post and into the Germany goal past a diving Illgner to make it 2–0.
-That remained the final score and Denmark secured their first European Championship.
-Their tournament victory is considered to be one of the biggest shocks in international football.
+The final took place in front of an audience of 37,800, and was refereed by Bruno Galler from Switzerland.
+Denmark won the match 2–0 thanks to goals from John Jensen and Kim Vilfort in an upset, securing their first European Championship title.
+Due to its circumstances, Denmark's tournament victory is often considered to be one of the biggest shocks in international football.